kcrank1/waterages-legionella-QMRA/README.md

 # waterages-legionella-QMRA

-Here is the code for the Water Ages QMRA submitted to ES&T. The only additional requirement is a csv of water ages.
+This is the code for the Water Ages QMRA submitted to ES&T. The only additional requirement is a csv of water ages.
 Credit to https://github.com/mlee267 for part of the exposure assessment.